makohda/IDRC_first_step_course_2018/README.md

 I know you are tired for downloading.
 I'm too.
 Most part of molecular work are occupied by pipetting, most part of bioinformatic work are occupied by preparing and data cleaning.
 Please calm down :sob:

-Before staring analysis, check your directory and files.
+Before staring analysis, we have to check your directory and files.
+To avoid to take a bad slipping.
 `$ pwd`
 Are you in the working directory (exome_analysis)?
-If not, change directory by type this command
+If not, change directory by type this command.
 `$ cd ~/exome_analysis`
 Then, check files.
-Are you ready?
 `$ ls -vlhrt`
+Do you have same files?
 ここにファイルを書く

 ## Let's step forward